Apply Control to a Single Setup

-Try to view all of the Setups together in bundle view.
+Try to view all of the Setups together in the Bundle view.

 This will fail if the above option is not checked.

-Click on a Setup and choose- Show in Setup cloud viewer
+Click on a Setup and select Show in Setup Cloud Viewer.

 This example illustrates importing a set of pre-registered data over a couple of days.

-Click on the SiteMap to view the active UCS on the right-side properties panel for Bundle 1.
+Click the SiteMap to view the active UCS on the right-side Properties panel for Bundle 1.

-Day 2-Import another set of setups that uses that same coordinate system as the first Setups imported in step one, creating Bundle 2.
+Day 2: Import another set of Setups that uses the same coordinate system as the first Setups imported in Step 1, creating Bundle 2.

-Right-click Bundle 2 and use the command: Set to Active UCS
+Right-click Bundle 2 and select Set to Active UCS.

 See the video of the workflow in the Cyclone REGISTER 360 PLUS Assistant Panel.